Liu Ce

-Liu Ce (刘策) is a Chinese professional Sanda kickboxer, currently competing in the heavyweight divisions of Wu Lin Feng and K-1.
+Liu Ce (刘策) is a Chinese professional Sanda kickboxer and MMA fighter, currently competing in the light heavyweight division of the UFC.
 He is the former K-1 Cruiserweight (−90kg) champion and the K-1 30th Anniversary Openweight Tournament winner.

 Professional kickboxing career

 Liu started to focus on professional kickboxing full time in 2018.
 He lost his first two fights of the year on the Glory of Heroes promotion.
 He lost by decision to Marino Schouten on July 28, 2018 at Glory of Heroes 33: Shanghai.
 On October 12, 2018, Liu lost to Mikita Shostak by unanimous decision at Glory of Heroes 35: Meishan.

 On August 9, 2023, it was announced that Liu Ce would be one of eight participants in the 30th Anniversary K-1 Openweight Grand Prix, which took place at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
 Ce was booked to face Valentin Bordianu in the quarterfinals of the one-day tournament.
 He won the fight by a first-round knockout, as he was able to floor himn with a right hook midway through the opening round.
 Ce faced Glory veteran Ariel Machado in the semifinals and once again won by stoppage, forcing his opponent to stay on the canvas with low kicks in the second round.
 He won the tournament title with a first-round knockout of Claudiu Istrate in the tournament finals.

 Liu Ce faced Seiya Tanigawa in a cruiserweight bout at K-1 ReBIRTH 2 on December 9, 2023.
 He won the fight by a first-round knockout.